HarshalPatil-Repo/AWS-Three-Tier-Web-Architecture-using-Terraform/README.md

 nvm use 16
 ```
 > Run above commands one by one
-6. Now we need to download our web tier code form S3 bucket.
-Replace 'BUCKET_NAME' with created S3 bucket name.
+6. Now we need to download our code from our S3 buckets into our instance.
+In the command below, replace BUCKET_NAME with the name of the bucket in which you have uploaded application code
 ```bash
 cd ~/
 aws s3 cp s3://BUCKET_NAME/web-tier/ web-tier --recursive